Twelfth Doctor: Characterisation

 The Twelfth Doctor is, according to Capaldi, "more alien than he's been in a while."
 Whilst still defining himself as someone who "saves people," the Twelfth Doctor cares little about being seen as a hero or even being liked by the people who he is trying to save.
 Unlike his previous two incarnations who cared about humans and tried to understand them, Capaldi has confirmed that, this incarnation "doesn't quite understand human beings or really care very much about their approval."
 Clara is put on the back-foot by him post-regeneration initially not seeing through his 'Tough Exterior'.
-Playing Clara, Jenna Coleman says of this Doctor, "He's more removed, you can't quite access him in the same way", in comparison to his more friendly and accessible predecessor.
+Jenna Coleman says of this Doctor, "He's more removed, you can't quite access him in the same way", in comparison to his more friendly and accessible predecessor.

 Initially it was reported that Capaldi specifically requested that the Doctor will not flirt with his companion the way his previous incarnation did, but the actor stated that he said no such thing and that it was inflated by the media.
 Steven Moffat has teased that Capaldi's Doctor may perhaps be more in love with Clara than he'd like to believe.
 He has also been described as a "total adrenaline junkie" and, according to Moffat, "much fiercer, madder [and] less reliable".
 "He's not as immediately approachable and he's not necessarily looking for your approval, when he says 'Wait here, I'll be back', you're not absolutely convinced... what he's not doing is reassuring you very much."
+Moffat also described the Twelfth Doctor as having attention deficit disorder; this was also implied by the character himself in the theatrical short "The Doctor's Meditation" in which he states that Clara believes he has the condition.